livecycle/preevy/site/docs/docker-extension.md

 ### Deploy a new shareable environment to the cloud

-   After you follow the steps in the [Getting Started](#Getting-Started) section to set up the Livecycle Docker Extension, instead of choosing the local option, choose the cloud option.
-After that, you will be prompted to choose to cloud provider.
+After following the steps in the [Getting Started](#Getting-Started) section to set up the Livecycle Docker Extension, instead of selecting the local option, choose the cloud option.
+Subsequently, you will be prompted to select a cloud provider.
 You can choose between AWS, GCP, and Azure.
-Or use Kubernetes if you have a Kubernetes cluster.
-Make sure you have the credentials for the cloud provider you choose and for Kubernetes you have the kubeconfig file.
+Alternatively, use Kubernetes if you have a Kubernetes cluster.
+Ensure you have the necessary credentials for the chosen cloud provider, and for Kubernetes, make sure you have the kubeconfig file.

   ![Livecycle Docker Extension](https://github.com/livecycle/preevy/assets/51878265/e44b5071-4014-4a6e-b59a-23cefee77908)